aws-samples/eks-workshop-developers/website/docs/eks/python/setup-loadbalancing.md

 To install the AWS Load Balancer Controller in the "kube-system" namespace of the EKS cluster, run the following Helm command, replacing region with your specific region:

 :::note
 If the below command fails with an error similar to `Error: INSTALLATION FAILED: cannot re-use a name that is still in use`, it means the AWS Load Balancer Controller is already installed.
-In this case, replace `helm install` with `helm upgrade -i` in the below command to ensure the latest version of controller and Helm Chart.
+In this case, replace `helm install` with `helm upgrade -i` in the below command to ensure the latest version of the controller and Helm Chart.
 :::

 ```bash